-Ulcerative colitis is a form of inflammatory bowel disease that causes inflammation in the large intestine.
+Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

-The condition is more likely to affect people between 15 and 30 and over 60 years old, but it can develop at any age, including in childhood.
+It usually affects people when they are between the ages of 15 and 30 years or over 60 years, but it can develop at any age, including in childhood.

 Ulcerative colitis causes swelling, bleeding, diarrhea, and other uncomfortable symptoms.
 There is no cure, but various treatments can help.

-In this article, learn more about ulcerative colitis in children, including the symptoms, treatment options, and how to help a child cope.
+In this article, learn more about ulcerative colitis in children, including the symptoms and treatment options and how to help a child cope.

 The exact cause of ulcerative colitis in children is unknown.

-While ulcerative colitis can develop in anyone, according to the National Institute of Diabetes and Digestive and Kidney Diseases, it is more common in people who:
+Ulcerative colitis can develop in anyone.
+However, according to the National Institute of Diabetes and Digestive and Kidney Diseases, it is more common in people who:

 - are between 15 and 30 years old